OpenStackOnRaPi/ostackinstall/README.md

 _**Note: in the following, we assume ```ubuntu@labs:~/labs/ostack$``` to be the working (current) directory.
 When copy-pasting, adjust the commands according to your machine setup.**_

 The overall installatiuon procedure is the same as in the original [Kolla-Ansible guide for the 2023.1 release](https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html).
-A couple of exceptions are a direct consequence of changing the status of this release to "unmaintained" by the Kolla-Ansible project.
-The differences are commented along instructions in the following.
+A couple of exceptions are a direct consequence of changing the status of this release to "unmaintained" by the Kolla-Ansible project withoud updating the status name in the original Kolla-Ansible guide and in one Kolla-Ansible configuration file (```stable``` is used instead of ```unmaintained```).
+These differences are commented along respective instructions in the following.